The Adventure of the Blue Carbuncle: Film and television

-Radio and audio dramas
+Audio

 Edith Meiser adapted "The Adventure of the Blue Carbuncle" as an episode of the radio series The Adventures of Sherlock Holmes, which aired on 28 December 1932 (with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr John Watson).
 Meiser also adapted the story as an episode for the radio series The New Adventures of Sherlock Holmes that aired on 4 January 1940 (with Basil Rathbone as Holmes and Nigel Bruce as Watson).
 Another adaptation of the story aired on 25 December 1944 (again starring Rathbone and Bruce, and with Eric Snowden as Peterson).
 An adaptation written by Howard Merrill aired on 26 December 1948 (with John Stanley as Holmes and Wendell Holmes as Watson).

 A radio adaptation by Felix Felton was broadcast on the BBC Home Service on 10 December 1952, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
 Other adaptations of the story in the same series aired on the BBC Home Service on 25 October 1957 (using the Felton adaptation) and on the BBC Light Programme on 25 December 1961 (adapted by Michael Hardwick) (repeated on the BBC Home Service on 20 December 1962).

 A BBC adaptation by John Keir Cross broadcast on the BBC Light Programme on 14 December 1954 starred John Gielgud as Holmes and Ralph Richardson as Watson.
 The production first aired on the BBC Light Programme on 14 December 1954, and also aired on NBC on 13 March 1955.

 On 17 January 1961, "Den Forsvunne Gåsesteken (The Lost Goose)", adapted by Gunnar Lie and directed by Barthold Halle, was broadcast on Norwegian radio with Erling Lindahl as Holmes and Einar Vaage as Watson.